wxleong/tpm2-cmd-ref/README.md

 #### tpm2_policycphash

 Couples a policy with command parameters of the command.
-Dependencies: tpm2_policyauthorize/tpm2_policyauthorizenv.
+Used in conjunction with tpm2_policyauthorize/tpm2_policyauthorizenv.

 <!--
 The policy needs tpm2_policyauthorize/tpm2_policyauthorizenv otherwise it turns into a chicken and egg problem.
 We know from the beginning, a policy has to be created first then it is set to an object.
 Finally, the policy protected object can be used to perform certain actions (e.g., sign, decrypt, ...).
 However, to create tpm2_policycphash you will need to generate cpHash and the cpHash recipe requires an object name.
 And that is exactly the chicken and egg problem, you cant create tpm2_policycphash without creating an object first; on the other hand, you cant create an object without creating a policy first.
 To break the deadlock, create an object with tpm2_policyauthorize/tpm2_policyauthorizenv.
 Now tpm2_policycphash can be associated with the object at a later stage.